vydough/ai-s3-encryption-scanner/README.md

 # AI-Based (Gemini) S3 Encryption Scanner (With Daily Scheduler)

-A serverless security tool that scans every S3 bucket in an AWS account for missing encryption, then uses Google Gemini to turn the raw findings into a plain-english security assessment.
+A server-less security tool that scans every S3 bucket in an AWS account for missing encryption, then uses Google Gemini to turn the raw findings into a plain english security assessment.
 Built using AWS Lambda, with an optional Amazon EventBridge schedule so the scan runs automatically every 24 hours daily instead of only on manual invocation.

 ## Overview
 Checking every S3 bucket in an account for encryption by hand doesn't scale